shadowcrawlerframework/shadowcrawler/AUTH.md

 - Logging into a website
 - Detecting whether the user is already authenticated
 - Saving and loading session data
-- Requesting browser mode when needed
+- Requesting browser mode when needed (`use_browser_for_auth`)

 AuthHandlers are optional — spiders that do not require login do not need one.

+Authentication runs **before the crawl begins**, ensuring that:

+- All workers share the same authenticated session
+- Browser mode is activated if required
+- Session files are loaded and saved consistently

 ---